cliffordwolf/PonyLink/README.md

 - support for any AXIS TDATA and TUSER width and TLAST signal
 - bi-directional communication over a single data line (usually LVDS)
 - works without a dedicated hardware block for clock recovery
+- dc-free signaling, allowing for caps or magnetics in the link
 - embedded clock and control signals (using 8b10b encoding)
 - support for different data rates for each direction
 - 8 asynchonous GPIO pins in each direction